Bixzare/airtel-chatbot/backend/README.md

 - Vector similarity search for accurate document retrieval
 - Document chunking and processing
 - Persistent conversation memory
+- Automatic message history trimming
 - Extensible tools system
 - FastAPI streaming API
+- Streaming responses for real-time feedback
+- Automatic session management with timeout
 - Modular, testable, and production-ready

+## Memory Architecture

+The chatbot implements a dual memory system:

+1. **Short-Term Memory**: Uses LangGraph's `MemorySaver` for conversation state within a session
+   - Stores conversation history, retrieved documents, and tool call results
+   - Automatically managed by LangGraph's checkpointing system
+   - Backed up by an in-memory dictionary for reliability

+2. **Session Management**:
+   - Tracks active sessions with timeouts
+   - Automatically clears inactive sessions after a configurable period
+   - Provides APIs for session listing and manual clearing

+3. **Future Long-Term Memory**:
+   - The architecture is designed to be extended with database-backed long-term memory
+   - The `Checkpointer` class includes a `db_path` parameter for future database integration
+   - This will enable persistent memory across sessions and server restarts

 ## Quick Start